caozhi/devops-all-in-one/dev/README.md

 ### configure your project folder in compose file

-Modify the {cloned_proj_folder} in docker-compose.yml file to your.
+Modify the {cloned_proj_folder} in docker-compose.yml file to your own project folder.
 Typically, it's the same folder you cloned your poject above.

 ### start up local runtime environment